 - They’re going to be spamming crowd control (slows, snares, and hard cc).
 Be aware that you might have trouble moving, and plan accordingly.

 - Use what methods you have available to not be where they are going with their bombs.
-Elusive Mist Form, Retreating Maneuvers, Shuffle, Immovable potions, and any methods you have to get snare or cc immunity and speed to get out.
+Mist Form, Rapids, Race against Time, Shuffle, Immovable potions, and any methods you have to get snare or cc immunity and speed to get out.

 - If you have damage mitigation, use it when you see them about to hit.
-Warden’s sleet provides incoming damage mitigation and Templar’s Nova provides opponent outgoing damage mitigation.
-Use them if needed, not just to save yourself, but to help others of your faction who are fighting!
+Skills or ultimates with incoming damage mitigation may be used to help others of your faction who are fighting!

 - Keep as much siege as you can on them.
-Siege that does damage, like Scattershot Catapults (increases other damage), Cold Fire Ballistas, Cold Stone trebuchets if you can, and a combination of siege (though primarily Scattershot Catapults) if they’re in a keep or relatively open world.
+Siege that does damage, like Scattershot Catapults (increases other damage), Cold Fire Ballistas, Cold Stone trebuchets if you can, and a combination of siege if they’re in a keep or relatively open world.
+If you already see Meat bags on them, don’t place more – they can only have one heal debuff on them at a time so use something that will do more damage!
 Try to coordinate hits.
-One Oil catapult is also nice, and a Meat bag if you’re unsure if there’s a Defile build fighting them.
+One Oil catapult is nice, but lightning siege is relatively useless.
 See the Siege section for more insights.